At Upton St Leonards Primary School, we have adopted a ‘mastery’ approach to teaching and learning in Mathematics.

 The National Curriculum for Mathematics aims to ensure that all pupils:

-For a detailed look at the Maths curriculum in each year group, please speak to your child’s class teacher or to Mr Lewis (Maths Subject Leader).
+For a detailed look at the Maths curriculum in each year group, please speak to your child’s class teacher or to Mr Steward (Maths Subject Leader and Y6 Teacher).

 In our school, we have adopted the ‘Do it, Secure it, Deepen it’ approach to Maths.
 This approach involves children being taught a skill then proving to the teacher they can do it.
 Once children have shown they can successfully complete the skill, they are challenged through secure it and deepen it activities which aim to broaden and deepen their mathematical understanding.
 The aim of this process, is not to move children on too quickly but to allow them to move on when they have a secure and deep understanding of the Maths they are learning.
 It also allows children opportunities to reason and problem solve as well as make rich connections between the different mathematical areas.
 This approach is not evident in every lesson.
 We are flexible and allow teachers freedom to plan activities which inspire and capture children’s attention and these may take place outside of the classroom environment.